weinong/kubernetes/cluster/addons/addon-manager/README.md

 	- Addon will only be created/re-created with the given template file when there is no instance of the resource with that name.
 	- Addon will not be deleted when the manifest file is deleted from the `$ADDON_PATH`.
+- Addons with label `addonmanager.kubernetes.io/mode=EnsureDelete` will be periodically deleted.

 Notes:
 - Label `kubernetes.io/cluster-service=true` is deprecated (only for Addon Manager).